 NumXL provides an intuitive interface to help Excel users conduct a normality test using several methods.
-In this tutorial, we’ll demonstrate the steps to construct a normality test of hypothesis using NumXL functions in Excel.
+In this tutorial, we’ll demonstrate the steps to construct a normality test of the hypothesis using NumXL functions in Excel.

 - Select an empty cell to store the Normality test output table

 - Locate the Statistical Test (STAT TEST) icon in the toolbar (or menu in Excel 2003) and click on the down-arrow.
-When the drop-down menu appears, select “Normality Test”.
+When the drop-down menu appears, select the “Normality Test”.

 - The Normality Test dialog box appears.

 - Select the cell range for the input data.